EMAIL US AT cindy@ookp.org

 Why Kenya

-Several things can happen to children when their parents die from HIV and AIDS- related causes.
+Several things can happen to children when their parents die from HIV and AIDS-related causes.
 It is very common, in many Kenyan streets and villages, to find these destitute children along the highways and on the street corners desperately begging for a shilling.
 Some live at the municipal town garbage bins where they scavenge for any remains of scraps of food.
 Others will be found sniffing glue, as a way to kill hunger pains.
 Many of the young girls start prostitution at a very early age, as young as 10 years old, to seek a living.
 Other street children turn into pick-pockets and thieves.

-Kenya currently has over 3 million Orphans.
+Kenya currently has 3.6 million Orphans.

-In 2010, Pastor Ismael Wagonga invited Pastor Wallace to come to visit Emmanuel Orphanage in Nakuru, Kenya.
-During the time he spent visiting his orphanage he saw many orphans lying in the street and eating out of trash cans.
-According to Pastor Wallace before this time, I never saw the great need for orphanages.
-There are over one million orphans in Kenya.
-There are over 20,000 orphans in Nakuru, Kenya mainly because of AIDS.
-There are many needs in the world, and we must go and do our part where we are called.
-God started working on my heart while I was in Kenya and he confirmed it that this region was where he wanted my family and I to go and ministry to the Orphans of Kenya.
+In 2010, Pastor Wallis went to Nakuru, Kenya on a 3-week mission trip.
+During his visit, he saw many orphans lying in the streets and eating out of trash cans.
+According to Pastor Wallis, “Before this time, I never saw a great need for orphanages or boarding schools for orphans and needy children.
+There are currently over 3 ½ million orphans and needy children in Kenya.
+God started working on my heart while I was in Kenya on a 3-week mission trip, and He confirmed to me that Kenya was where He wanted my family to go and minister to the orphans of Kenya.”

 NEWSLETTER SIGN-UP